MosaKasem/Linnaeus-University-Courses/README.md

 # Getting started

-My assignments and projects handin from Lnu (Linnaeus Unviersity)
+My solution for the assignments and projects from Lnu (Linnaeus Unviersity)

 ----